-P- Pump switch to start and stop pump,12 volt DC.

-S--Satellite and cable hook-up.

-F--Faucet for exterior use as needed with hose and sprayer.

-C--City water fill to attach your hose plus to use as a siphon hose application as described later.

-TF-Black tank flush to be used to rinse out any remaining contents from black tank after it has been drained.
+- P- Pump switch to start and stop pump,12 volt DC. - S--Satellite and cable hook-up. - F--Faucet for exterior use as needed with hose and sprayer. - C--City water fill to attach your hose plus to use as a siphon hose application as described later. - TF-Black tank flush to be used to rinse out any remaining contents from black tank after it has been drained.

-There may be a second 'Black Tank" connection for a rear tank at the lower right corner of L.C.C.
+There may be a second "Black Tank" Flush connection for a rear tank at the lower right or center of L.C.C.
+Tank MUST be empty before using.

-L-- Main menu to operate the full water system including filling and disbursing as desired.
-Note the 5 VALVES which need to be positioned and/or turned correctly to accomplish your intent on the following diagram and described below and previous page.

-1, Power fill Storage Tank: Place all valves in position as shown in #1.
-Your RV does NOT have a gravity water fill, so filling the tank occurs in this method only.

-(a) Attach a garden hose to the city connection "C", lower left corner.
-Open supply faucet and fill tank.
+- L- Main menu to operate the full water system including filling and disbursing as desired.
+Note the 5 VALVES which need to be positioned and/or turned correctly to accomplish your intent as listed on the previous diagram, and described below. - 1, Power fill Storage Tank: Place all valves in position as shown in #1.
+Your RV does NOT have a gravity water fill, so filling the tank occurs in this method only. - (a) Attach a garden hose to the city connection "C", lower left corner.
+Open incoming supply faucet and fill tank.
 You cannot visually see tank being filled, so use monitor panel as your guide.
-Tank has an over flow vent line but much smaller than fill.
-When water begins to come out of overflow line, shut in coming faucet off- IMMEDIATELY.
+Tank has an over flow vent line but is much smaller than fill.
+When water begins to come out of overflow line, shut in coming faucet off IMMEDIATELY. - (b).

-(b).
 DO NOT over fill as plastic tank cannot hold pressure.
 It will break and leak.
-NOT WARRANTY.

-2. Hook-up same as #1 and adjust valves as shown in #2 to fill all water lines, including water heater, as your main source and not using the tank.

-3. You have filled the tank, are now ready to 'dry' camp,(with no city water), move your valves as shown in #3 to draw water from tank.
+NOT WARRANTY. - 2.
+Hook-up same as #1 and adjust valves as shown in #2 to fill all water lines, including water heater, as your main source and not using the tank. - 3.
+You have filled the tank, are now ready to dry camp, ( with no city water), move your valves as shown in #3 to draw water from tank.
 Turn switch at top left corner to ON to start pump.
 12 volt DC. power is required for operation.
 Pump will run until 40 pounds of pressure is achieved and stop.
 When pressure drops to 20 pounds, pump will start again.

-4. For your safety, you should sanitize the potable water system when your RV is new or when it has been stored for a period of time such as over winter, as it may have become contaminated.
+- 4. For your safety, you should sanitize the potable water system when your RV is new or when it has been stored for a period of time such as over winter, as it may have become contaminated.
 Attach a siphon hose to the city water fill.
-Take a short garden hose

-4 to 6 foot long to attach to city water fill.
+Take a short garden hose 4 to 6 foot long to attach to city water fill.
 Attach correct connection to hose and leave the other end open.
-Insert this end into solution , prepared as instructed below.

-5. It's getting cold, winter is coming and you MUST winterize your coach to avoid frozen lines along with water heater.
+Insert this end into solution, prepared as instructed below.
+Turn pump on to send solution thru out water system. - 5.
+It's getting cold, winter is coming and you MUST winterize your coach to avoid frozen lines along with water heater.
 Place valves as shown in #5.
 You now can by pass the water heater, use same hose as in #4, to place antifreeze into lines.
-See complete section on winterization on page 59.
+See complete section on winterization on page 57.

-NOTE-There is no by-pas kit on heater as it's not needed.
+NOTE-There is no by-pass kit on water heater as it's not needed.